risk-of-thunder/BepInEx.GUI/README.md

 ### Features

+- One time only disclaimer that give a quick guide on how to report mod issues properly for end users
 - Show loaded mods when game is starting
 - Buttons for fast access to the game modding discord, BepInEx folder, log folder
 - Button for pausing game (Windows only)